redstone99/hass-alert2/README.md

 ### Common alert features

 Each alert maintains a bit indicating whether it has been ack'd or not.
 That bit is reset each time the alert fires.
 Ack'ing is done by clicking a button in the UI (described below) or calling the `alert2.ack` service.
 Ack'ing stops reminder notifications (see below) and is indicated visually in the UI.
 The `alert2.unack` service is also available.

+Each alert can specify a priority.
+Priority affects how the alert is displayed in the Alert2 UI Overview card.

 ### Notifications